Mindful Productivity Tool

 Before kicking off our thumbnail generation and prototyping, we began by defining some key in-app vocabulary to guide our ideation.

-individual units to track progress within a vision
+mementos - individual units tracking progress towards a vision

 We began with broad brainstorms, going wide and incorporating fun potential themes like plants and galaxies before narrowing in.

-With this framework in mind, we started sketching out low-fidelity task flows.
+With this framework in mind, we started sketching out low-fidelity versions of the task flows.

-Our first pass at prototyping the UI involved a home page that displayed all of the user's visions, then users could click on a vision to see the respective memento feed and track their progress toward that goal.
+Our first pass at prototyping the UI involved a home page that displayed all of the user's visions in a list.
+From there, users could click on a vision to see the respective memento feed and track their progress toward that goal.

-With this prototype, we conducted user testing to identify friction points in the UI and used this streamline our user task flows.
+We imported our sketches into Figma to add interactivity, then conducted user testing over Zoom with new participants to identify friction points in the UI and any points of confusion to streamline our user task flows.